AdityaSavara/MSRESOLVE_Workshop/README.txt

    UserChoices['linearBaselineCorrectionSemiAutomatic']['on'] = ___
    UserChoices['linearBaselineCorrectionSemiAutomatic']['earlyBaselineTimes'] = ___
    UserChoices['linearBaselineCorrectionSemiAutomatic']['lateBaselineTimes'] =  ___
+   Note: This is similar to section 3.2 of the quick start guide.

 04 How to do a typical analysis continued:
    Copy Directory 3 and paste it.
 Then rename the new directory to start with "04"